jcsnider/Orion-Game-Engine/README.md

 How do I access the editors?
 ============================
 Log into the game with the client.
 On the server, open the player list, right click on your character and promote yourself to an admin.
-Go back to the client and tap F1 for each of the editor options.
+Go back to the client and tap Insert for each of the editor options.

 Support & Updates:
 ==================
-The home for this engine is http://ascensionforums.com if you need support or tips in game creation feel free to visit us.
+The home for this engine is http://ascensiongamedev.com/orion-game-engine if you need support or tips in game creation feel free to visit us.
 If you find any bugs feel free to report them with the issue tracker.

 Im working on updating it to a more useable base to use.